JBPG/Gsens/README.md

     ## Genetic confounding 0.2220 0.0140 15.8489  1.4295e-56   0.1945   0.2494
     ## Total effect        0.3975 0.0158 25.2131 2.8759e-140   0.3666   0.4284

 The results show that under a SNP heritability scenario, the effect of maternal education on child educational achievement is attenuated (B=0.176) relative to when controlling for observed polygenic scores (B=0.325).

 As noted in the manuscript, it is possible to fix the ratio k between rgy and rgx when a priori knowledge is available, for example the genetic relationship between the child and the mother.

-We do this below by specifying that rgx (i.e., the correlation between the child's genetics with maternal education) is half of the correlation between the child's genetics with their own educational achievement (i.e., the SNP heritability).
+We do this below by specifying that rgx (i.e., the correlation between the child’s genetics with maternal education) is half of the correlation between the child’s genetics with their own educational achievement (i.e., the SNP heritability).

-We also specify that the rgy (i.e., the correlation between the child's genetics with their own educational achievement) reflects SNP heritability (by taking the square root the heritability estimate to get the correlation).
+We also specify that the rgy (i.e., the correlation between the child’s genetics with their own educational achievement) reflects SNP heritability (by taking the square root the heritability estimate to get the correlation).

 ``` r
 gsensY(rxy=0.3975,